googlevr/tilt-brush-toolkit/README.md

 ![Unity SDK](http://i.imgur.com/UdJg4Tz.gif)

-Scripts, shaders and tools for importing and manipulating Tilt Brush  sketches in [Unity](http://unity3d.com/)
+Scripts, shaders and tools for importing and manipulating Tilt Brush .fbx exports in [Unity](http://unity3d.com/).
+Unless you specifically need to use .fbx -- for instance, because Maya is part of your workflow -- try Poly Toolkit first.

 * Easily import sketches into Unity
 * Brush shaders and materials